noraa-july-stoke/tangerine/roadmaps/implementation_ideas/config_setup.md

 from tangerine import Tangerine, Keychain, Router, Ctx, TangerineError
 # keylimes is a keychain that holds your environment variables
 from key_limes import KeyLimes
-# buddhas hand is a database wrapper
+# buddhas hand is a database wrapper for ORM that draws on SQLAlchemy.
+# i am going to recommend mongoose or graphql
 from buddhas_hand import BuddhasHand
 # yuzu is an authentication wrapper that draws on AuthLib
 from yuzu import Yuzu